le1nux/DST-Framework/README.md

 Copyright (c) 2015, le1nux
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use in source and binary forms, with or withoutu modification, are permitted provided that the following conditions are met:

 * Redistributions of source code must retain the above copyright notice, this